 Why should you buy cryptocurrency?

-Cryptocurrencies have been described as a transformative technology that could revolutionise a number of industries.
+Cryptocurrencies have been described as a transformative technology that could revolutionize a number of industries.
 Because they cannot be printed or seized, cryptocurrencies may also provide a safe store of value.
 However, crypto is still considered speculative, and there is no guarantee that they will ever achieve genuine mainstream usage.
 That depends on governments.

-Decentralised and censorship resistant
+Decentralized and censorship resistant

 Unlike fiat money, most cryptocurrencies have a limited supply capped by mathematical algorithms.
 This makes it impossible for any political body or government agency to dilute their value through inflation.

 For example, the supply of Bitcoin is capped at just under 21 million coins, while central-bank-controlled currencies can be printed at the will of the government.
-They have dollars on tap, basically, which causes problems.

 Massive financial potential